The Importance of Understanding Authentic Chaga: A Cautionary Tale

 Choosing wild chaga over cultivated chaga is crucial for anyone seeking real medicinal benefits.
 Here’s why:

-- Rich in chromogenic complexes, which are entirely absent in cultivated chaga.
+- Rich in chromogenic complex, which is entirely absent in cultivated chaga.

 - Contains significantly more antioxidants, helping protect the body from oxidative damage.